-It is necessary to keep paying attention to these aspects during the processes of drafting legislations and establishing related laws and regulations.
+It is necessary to keep paying attention to these aspects during the legislation processes and establishing relevant regulations.

-In February 2020, the Japanese government submitted its opinion on the 2019 Bill.
-The bill was submitted to the lower house in December 2019 and is now under deliberation of national assembly.
-We will continue to work with industry to closely monitor future legalization processes and related laws and regulations to avoid unfair infringement on the free flow of information and the rights of foreign operators.
+In February 2020, the Japanese government submitted its comments on the 2019 Bill.
+The bill was submitted to the lower house of Indian Parliament in December 2019 and is now under consideration.
+We will continue to work with the industry to closely monitor future legislation processes and relevant regulations to avoid unjustifiable infringement on free flow of information and rights of foreign operators.